muvaf/yamlme/README.md

 local-stacks.stacks.crossplane.io                             CustomResourceDefinition   stacks.stacks.crossplane.io                             03c30186-4c27-4c3b-a242-4986997999eb   Submitted
 ```

- to generate `KubernetesApplication` from a directory of resources.
-All of them are deployed but Crossplane pod logged some permission issues, which are probably because I didn't configure something.I wrote this
+I wrote this to generate `KubernetesApplication` from a directory of resources.
+All of them are deployed but Crossplane pod logged some permission issues, which are probably because I didn't configure something.